 Many 300-level courses in literature or film are cross-listed at the 400 (i.e. introductory graduate student) level.
 With the permission of the instructor, senior majors (especially those applying to graduate school in English, film or related subjects) may enroll at the 400-level, where additional readings, extra class meetings and more advanced writing assignments are usually assigned.

-Some English majors (and also minors and CSE sequence students) pursue specific concentrations and thus have fairly strict guidelines to follow.
-This is especially so for students concentrating in film and often so for those focusing on creative writing or seeking secondary school certification.
+Some English majors (and also minors and CSE sequence students) pursue concentrations and thus have specific guidelines to follow.
+Students can, for example, pursue a concentration in film, focus on creative writing, or seek secondary school certification.
 For others, however, there are far more potentially useful or relevant courses available than any one student could take, and there are far more differences among students’ interests and plans.

 The groups with the fewest external restrictions and guidelines are those seeking a broad liberal arts background, especially those expecting to enter the workforce after getting the B.A. or those heading for postgraduate study in such fields as law, medicine, journalism, business, and so on.
 Students expecting to go to graduate school in English or directly related fields have somewhat more directed guidelines.

 Follow this link to learn more about film studies at Case.